Skip to Main Content

 Complementary and Alternative Therapies

 The following nutritional and herbal support guidelines may help relieve edema, but the underlying cause must be addressed.
 Tell your health care provider about any complementary or alternative therapies you are considering.
+If you are pregnant, or thinking about becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.

 Nutrition and Supplements